-MUS 572 Seminar in Instrumental Pedagogy (3)

-Students survey methods books and repertoire appropriate for elementary, middle school, and high school settings, and study beginning and intermediate media instrumental development in schools, communities, and churches.
+Seminar in Instrumental Pedagogy (3) Spring (even years) Students survey methods books and repertoire appropriate for elementary, middle school, and high school settings, and study beginning and intermediate media instrumental development in schools, communities, and churches.
 Students will also examine important issues such as the role of technology in instrumental music; best practices for instrumental techniques, development, and maintenance.